Blennerhassett Island to host Mansion by Candlelight

 Boats will depart to Blennerhassett Island at 6, 6:30, 7, 7:30 and 8 p.m. and will return to Belpre at 8:30, 9, 9:30, 10 and 10:30 p.m.

-The Mansion by Candlelight Tour, sponsored by the Friends of Blennerhassett, began in 1996 and has become an annual event, Salisbury said.
-As visitors board the sternwheeler at Civitan Park, they begin their journey back to the year 1805 and become cast in the role of guests at Margaret and Harman Blennerhassett’s island home and estate, she said.
+Mansion by Candlelight Tour, sponsored by the Friends of Blennerhassett, began in 1996 and has become an annual event, organizers said.
+As visitors board the sternwheeler at Civitan Park, they begin their journey back to the year 1805 and become cast in the role of guests at Margaret and Harman Blennerhassett’s island home and estate.

 While daylight tours of the Blennerhassett Mansion are available throughout the summer, only a few glimpses are offered of the restored mansion after dark each year.
 It will be lit by candlelight and decorated in neoclassical style with flowers and greenery, Salisbury said.

 Docents in period dress will welcome visitors, who will be able to watch dances and gentlemen playing cards and a fortune-teller tent.
 There will also be performances featuring recorders, a hammered dulcimer, and chamber music.
-The servants party will feature a bonfire, dancing, music, apple butter making by Stillwell 4-H Club and storytelling.
+The servants party will feature a bonfire, dancing, music, apple butter making by a local youth group and storytelling.